If you prefer reading in PDF or paper format, you can download our brochure here. Or simply continue reading afterwards.

 - Transparency: The progress of a project is described regularly and transparently for all participants.

 - Review: Project results and functionalities are regularly delivered and evaluated.

 - Adjustment: Requirements for the project, plans and procedures are adjusted continuously and in detail.
 Using Scrum does not reduce the complexity of the task.
 Through structuring in the form of smaller and less complex increments, the complexity associated with the given task can be reduced to a minimum.

-In addition to the usual tests by developers and the quality management team, we use extensively automated tests with the help of so-called TestBots: These help us to check more than 15,000 features in the 500 wizards, 50 reports, 20 search classifications, and 25 detailed views of the BACKEND with regard to errors.
+In addition to the usual tests by developers and the quality management team, we use extensively automated tests with the help of so-called TestBots: These help us to check more than 15,000 features in the 500 dialogue assistants, 50 reports, 20 search classifications, and 25 detailed views of the BACKEND with regard to errors.
 This is done on all our systems for development, staging and live operation.
 If an error is found, the TestBot reports it with extensive context information to a quality management employee.
 Since all customers largely use framework components and the same library, a bugfix is quickly created for a detected error and adjusted to all systems.

 Permanent testing - whether manual or automated - makes a significant contribution to the robustness of our solutions.